Tellurium: Semiconductor and electronic

 Cadmium telluride (CdTe) solar panels exhibit some of the greatest efficiencies for solar cell electric power generators.

 In 2018, China installed thin-film solar panels with a total power output of 175 GW, more than any other country in the world; most of those panels were made of CdTe.
 In June 2022, China set goals of generating 25% of energy consumption and installing 1.2 billion kilowatts of capacity for wind and solar power by 2030.
 This proposal will increase the demand for tellurium and its production worldwide, especially in China, where the annual volumes of Te refining increased from 280 tonnes in 2017 to 340 tonnes in 2022.

-(Cd,Zn)Te is an efficient material for detecting X-rays.
+link=Cadmium zinc telluride|(Cd,Zn)Te is an efficient material for detecting X-rays.
 It is being used in the NASA space-based X-ray telescope NuSTAR.

 Mercury cadmium telluride is a semiconductor material that is used in thermal imaging devices.

 Organotellurium compounds

 Organotellurium compounds are mainly of interest in the research context.
 Several have been examined such as precursors for metalorganic vapor phase epitaxy growth of II-VI compound semiconductors.
 These precursor compounds include dimethyl telluride, diethyl telluride, diisopropyl telluride, diallyl telluride, and methyl allyl telluride.
 Diisopropyl telluride (DIPTe) is the preferred precursor for low-temperature growth of CdHgTe by MOVPE.
 The greatest purity metalorganics of both selenium and tellurium are used in these processes.
 The compounds for semiconductor industry and are prepared by adduct purification.

 Tellurium suboxide is used in the media layer of rewritable optical discs, including ReWritable Compact Discs (CD-RW), ReWritable Digital Video Discs (DVD-RW), and ReWritable Blu-ray Discs.

 Tellurium is used in the phase change memory chips developed by Intel.
 Bismuth telluride (Bi_{2}Te_{3}) and lead telluride are working elements of thermoelectric devices.
 Lead telluride exhibits promise in far-infrared detectors.